GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2026-q1/index.md

 :header-rows: 1

 "Satellite platform","Mean band-by-band scatter","Maximum band-by-band scatter"
-"Landsat 8","2.5%","3.5%"
+"Landsat 8","2.4%","3.2%"
-"Landsat 9","17.0%","42.3%"
+"Landsat 9","6.8%","10.9%"
-"Sentinel-2A","2.6%","3.5%"
-"Sentinel-2B","4.0%","10.2%"
+"Sentinel-2B","3.5%","7.3%"
+"Sentinel-2C","17.3%","34.7%"
 :::

-For example, the Table shows that each Landsat 8 band is typically validated to 2-3%, with the worst performance of a band being 3.5%.
-Note that there is much larger scatter for Landsat 9, indicating higher uncertainty in validation.
+For example, the Table shows that each Landsat 8 band is typically validated to 2.4%, with the worst performance of a band being 3.2%.
+Note that there is much larger scatter for Landsat 9 and Sentinel-2C, indicating higher uncertainty in validation.
-This is because there have been fewer field site measurements to coincide with the relatively new Landsat 9 platform.
+This is because there have been fewer field site measurements to coincide with the relatively new Landsat 9 and Sentinel-2C platforms.

 ## Effect on Cumulative Validation Results

 This section discusses the effect that this quarter’s validation results have had on the total validation results over all time.

-Since no new measurements were taken during this quarter, validation performance remains the same.
+For Landsat 8, this quarter has seen an overall degradation in validation results.
+There was 1 field site comparison measurement.
+Overall, the field data for Landsat 8 overpasses has degraded the validation reliability.

+For Landsat 9, this quarter has seen an overall improvement in validation results.
+There was 1 field site comparison measurement.
+Overall, the field data for Landsat 9 overpasses continue to improve the validation reliability.

+For Sentinel-2B, this quarter has seen no change in validation results.
+There were no field site comparison measurements.

+For Sentinel-2C, this quarter has seen an overall improvement in validation results.
+There was 1 field site comparison measurement.
+Overall, the field data for Sentinel-2C overpasses continue to improve the validation reliability.

 ## Fractional Cover Validation